Blogs

 wave

-The national commemorations will span four days, beginning on the Early May Bank Holiday (May 5th).
-Highlights include:
+The national commemorations are going to be a big deal, spanning four days starting with the Early May Bank Holiday (May 5th).
+Get ready for:

-• May 5th: A military procession, Red Arrows flypast, and Union flags draped over the Cenotaph.
+• May 5th: A military procession, a Red Arrows flypast (always a thrill!), and Union flags draping the Cenotaph – a really moving sight.

-• May 6th: A new installation of nearly 30,000 ceramic poppies at the Tower of London.
+• May 6th: A new installation of almost 30,000 ceramic poppies at the Tower of London.
+Just imagine the impact of that!

-• May 8th: A service at Westminster Abbey and a concert at Horseguards Parade.
+• May 8th: A service at Westminster Abbey followed by a concert at Horseguards Parade.
+A truly fitting end to the four-day commemoration.

-These events, alongside community street parties, aim to create a powerful tribute to those who served and a celebration of peace.
-The commemorations will also extend to VJ Day (August 15th) marking the end of the war in the Far East.
+Alongside all these official events, we’ll also have all the community street parties adding to the atmosphere, creating a powerful tribute to those who served and a joyous celebration of peace.
+And it doesn't stop there – the commemorations will also extend to VJ Day (August 15th), marking the end of the war in the Far East.

 FAQ